ctf-wiki/ctf-wiki/README.md

 Welcome to **CTF Wiki**！

-**CTF** (Capture The Flag) started from **DEFCON CTF**, a competitive game among network security enthusiasts, originally hosted in 1996.
+**CTF** (Capture The Flag) started from **DEFCON CTF**, a competitive game among computer security enthusiasts, originally hosted in 1996.

 **CTF** covers a wide range of fields.
-While the security technology is evolving faster and faster, the difficulty of **CTF** challenges is getting increasingly harder.
+Along with the evolving security technology, the difficulty of **CTF** challenges is getting harder and harder.
 As a result, the learning curve for beginners is getting steeper.
 Most online information is scattered and trivial.
-Beginners often don't know how to systematically learn **CTF** related knowledge.
-Requiring a lot of work and effort.
+Beginners often don't know how to systematically learn **CTF**, which requires a lot of work and effort.

-In order to get those who have a interest in **CTF**s to get started, in October 2016, **CTF Wiki** had its first commit on Github.
-While the content gradually improves over time, **CTF Wiki** has received a lots of appreciation from security enthusiasts, many of those whom we never thought we would meet.
+In order to let those people who are interested in **CTF**s start easily, in October 2016, **CTF Wiki** was establisged on Github.
+Along with gradually improved content over time, **CTF Wiki** has received lots of appreciation from security enthusiasts, many of those are guys that we think we would never meet.

-As a open source site, primarily focusing on recent CTFs, **CTF Wiki** introduces the knowledge and techniques from all aspects of **CTF** to make it easier for beginners to learn **CTF**.
+As a freedom site, primarily focusing on recent CTFs, **CTF Wiki** introduces the knowledge and techniques in all aspects of **CTF** to make it easier for beginners to learn **CTF**.

-As of now, **CTF Wiki** mainly contains the basic skill-set for a **CTF**, and we are working hard to improve on the following contents.
+Now, **CTF Wiki** mainly contains the basic skill-set for **CTF**, but we are working hard to improve the following contents.

 - Advanced skills used in CTF
 - Special topics appearing in CTF

-For the above-mentioned parts to be improved, please refer to [Projects](https://github.com/ctf-wiki/ctf-wiki/projects) which details what has been done and what others are planned.
+For the above-mentioned parts to be improved, please refer to [Projects](https://github.com/ctf-wiki/ctf-wiki/projects) which details what are planned.

-Although **CTF Wiki** mainly revolves around **CTF**, it is not strictly limited to **CTF** topics.
+Although now **CTF Wiki** mainly focus **CTF**, it is not strictly limited to **CTF** topics.
 In the future, **CTF Wiki** will include

 - Tools used in security research
 - Increased discussion of security in the world